 The Future of Data Centre Cooling: Innovations for Sustainability

-As technology, internet traffic and power-hungry workloads require more computing resources, the demand for data centres increases.
+As technology, internet traffic, and power-hungry workloads require more computing resources, the demand for data centres increases.
 A recent Data Centre Trends 2023 report brought many interesting insights.
-Chief among them was the overall trend that demand will continue to grow by 15 per cent yearly.
+Chief among them was the overall trend that demand will continue to grow by 15 percent yearly.

 In this blog, we’ll examine the range of cooling technologies currently employed within the industry.
 We’ll dive into each method, analysing its advantages against potential limitations.
-Then, we will look at cutting-edge data centre cooling — how manufacturers at the height of innovation are championing sustainability whilst addressing high-performance computing demands.
+Then, we'll look at cutting-edge data centre cooling — how manufacturers at the height of innovation are championing sustainability whilst addressing high-performance computing demands.
 Let’s get started.

 Data Centre Cooling Methods and Systems

 Modern data centres handle a wide range of traffic, enabling everything from financial transactions to social media interactions.
-As this demand means data centres grow in scale and complexity, the importance of efficient cooling solutions intensifies.
+As this demand means data centres grow in scale and complexity, the importance of efficient data centre cooling solutions intensifies.

 There are several common cooling methods in use today.
 There are also many promising new techniques in the pipeline.
-Ensuring these systems are efficient, reliable and sustainable is perhaps the key challenge for data centre providers.
+Ensuring these systems are efficient, reliable, and sustainable is perhaps the key challenge for data centre providers.
 Below, we dig into some of the most prominent cooling methods, looking at their respective strengths and weaknesses.

 Air Cooling

-Air cooling uses air conditioning, fans and vents to circulate ambient air, expelling the hot air produced by computing equipment.
+Air cooling uses air conditioning, fans, and vents to circulate ambient air, expelling the hot air produced by computing equipment.
 It's the most traditional method and forms the basis for many data centre cooling strategies.

 Advantages of air cooling in data centres:

-• Generally reliable performance levels and suitable for various data centre types
+- Generally reliable performance levels and suitable for various data centre types

-• Proven technology with a history of effective air temperature management
+- Proven technology with a history of effective air temperature management

-• Easily implemented in both small and large-scale facilities
+- Easily implemented in both small and large-scale facilities

 Disadvantages of air cooling in data centres:

-• Potential for high energy consumption, especially for facilities in warmer climates
+- Potential for high energy consumption, especially for facilities in warmer climates

-• Dependence on airflow can cause fluctuations in energy usage
+- Dependence on airflow can cause fluctuations in energy usage

-• Can bring high energy costs if not managed effectively
+- Can bring high energy costs if not managed effectively

 Liquid Cooling

-Liquid cooling technologies have emerged in recent times as a popular solution, with almost 40 per cent of data centres employing it in some way.
+Liquid cooling technologies have emerged in recent times as a popular solution, with almost 40 percent of data centres employing it in some way.
 Liquid cooling systems use coolants that circulate through a pipe network, absorbing heat away from IT equipment.
 They can be especially effective for cooling high-density servers.

 Advantages of liquid cooling in data centres:

-• Can typically offer superior heat removal compared to air cooling
+- Can typically offer superior heat removal compared to air cooling

-• Uses the conductive properties of liquids to quickly move heat away from servers
+- Uses the conductive properties of liquids to quickly move heat away from servers

-• Particularly effective for high-power density facilities
+- Particularly effective for high-power density facilities

 Disadvantages of liquid cooling in data centres:

-• Can use vast amounts of the local water supply.
+- Can use vast amounts of the local water supply.

-• Coolant leaks can be environmentally unfriendly if not addressed properly
+- Coolant leaks can be environmentally unfriendly if not addressed properly

-• Complex to set up and can have several potential points of failure
+- Complex to set up and can have several potential points of failure

-Spotlight on Digital Realty's Direct Liquid Cooling
+Spotlight on our Direct Liquid Cooling

-Immersion Cooling
+Liquid Immersion Cooling in data centres

-With immersion cooling, IT components are directly submerged in dielectric fluids that cool by absorbing heat.
+With liquid immersion cooling, IT components are directly submerged in dielectric fluids that cool by absorbing heat.
 Servers are kept in non-conductive, absorbent fluids that provide effective heat management.

-Advantages of immersion cooling in data centres:
+Advantages of liquid immersion cooling in data centres:

-• Direct cooling can allow for highly efficient temperature management
+- Direct cooling can allow for highly efficient temperature management

-• Reduces the reliance on other cooling infrastructures like fans
+- Reduces the reliance on other cooling infrastructures like fans

-• Has the potential for significantly reduced energy consumption
+- Has the potential for significantly reduced energy consumption

-Disadvantages of immersion cooling in data centres:
+Disadvantages of liquid immersion cooling in data centres:

-• Might not be suitable for all types of data centres
+- Might not be suitable for all types of data centres

-• Brings potential risks associated with leaks
+- Brings potential risks associated with leaks

-• Costly and tricky to implement
+- Costly and tricky to implement

 Evaporative Cooling